tarasowski/javascript-pocketguide/async-js/1_promises.md

 ## How to get the value out of the Promise?

+To get the result of a promise, you can use its then method.
+This registers a callback function to be called when the promise resolves and produces a value.
+You can add multiple callbacks to a single promise, and even if you add them after the promise has already resolved (finished), they will be called.

 A `Promise` have 3 possible states:

 * pending (The promise will always log pending as long as its results are not resolved yet.)